Nayeong-Cho/GitHub-Education-Hackathon-Grant-Fund/Hackathons_2024/HackRPI-2024.md

 - We also had Quantum Cybersecurity and Quantum Algorithm Dev workshops
 - We had a total of 15 Workshops at the hackathon overall, including chats with company sponsors, fun evens like sticker making, and tech stack guides
 - Github was included and taught at the first workshop of the day, as an essential part of our recommended tech stack
+- This year we also worked with MLH to host a TechTogether meetup for our first ever time, allowing underrepresented genders in technology to meetup and talk about their experiences.
+Our participants thoroughly enjoyed it, and we look forward to continuing to host these meetups in our future events

 ## Event Metrics